Bennington Flag or Bennington Banner

 Extra care is taken in making these flags.
 Flag designs are researched to ensure that they are authentic and current.
 We use sturdy fabrics, allowing the flags to be flown outdoors, indoors, or carried in parades.

-Choose Heavy Duty Nylon (digital dyed) or 2-ply Polyester Material (screen dyed) to meet the most demanding commercial and residential uses.
+Choose Heavy Duty Nylon (digitally dyed) or 2-ply Polyester Material (screen dyed) to meet the most demanding commercial and residential uses.

 - State flags constructed to precise specifications